SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex7-Alerts/README.md

     ![](./images/1.png)
     </kbd>

 2. The Alert Definition screen allows you to choose from many existing alerts, search for them and manage how the different SAP HANA alerts are triggered.
 You can also filter the alerts.
-Click **Type**, and select **All** alerts.
+Click **Type** and then select **All** alerts.
 You will see the testing alerts that you generated in SQL Console exercise.
     <kbd>
     ![](./images/2.png)
     </kbd>